Fast & Furious (2009 film): Visual effects and animation

 Double Negative and Rhythm & Hues Studios (R&H) provided the visual effects and animation for the film.
 At Double Negative, Frazer Churchill served as the visual effects supervisor, and Moriah Etherington-Sparks served as the visual effects producer.
 Double Negative's role was to primarily work on the tunnel sequences of the film, which says, "The main action took place in the tunnels of an abandoned mine shaft used by a gang of drug smugglers."
 Churchill said, "Car chases in abandoned mine shafts are not easy to come up with!
 There aren't any shafts where you can film this kind of thing, so an environment was needed.
-As you would expect the cars are the real stars of the film, so rather than doing the whole sequence in CG, it was decided to shoot the cars as live-action and simulate the tunnel environment around them, so the environment was recreated in CG."
+As you would expect, the cars are the real stars of the film, so rather than doing the whole sequence in CGI, it was decided to shoot the cars as live-action and simulate the tunnel environment around them, so the environment was recreated in CGI."

-Rhythm & Hues primarily worked on the opening tanker explosion sequence.
-In a discussion with Ian Failes of Fxguide, Bob Mercier, the company's visual effects supervisor, commented that "[they] were involved before principal photography with the guys at Universal [Pictures], Thad Beier, visual effects supervisor, and the director, Justin Lin, to try to figure out how we were going to shoot the plates."
+Rhythm & Hues worked on the opening tanker explosion sequence.
+In a discussion with Ian Failes of Fxguide, Bob Mercier, the company's visual effects supervisor, commented that "[they] were involved before principal photography with the guys at Universal Pictures, Thad Beier, visual effects supervisor, and the director, Justin Lin, to try to figure out how we were going to shoot the plates."
 Concept work was done with ZBrush, and the final modeling was done with Maya.
 Mercier also said that the tanker crash sequence was primarily inspired by Twister (1996), the James Bond film Licence to Kill (1989), and searches on YouTube.

 Hydraulx also provided visual effects for the film.
 Bill Kunin and company co-founder Colin Strause were the visual effects supervisors for the company on the film.